araobp/ultrasonic-communication/README.md

 ### Simulation on Jupyter Notebook

-I have made some simulation on Jupyter Notebook: https://github.com/araobp/ultrasonic-communication/blob/master/generator/ChirpSimulation.ipynb
+I made some simulation on Jupyter Notebook: https://github.com/araobp/ultrasonic-communication/blob/master/generator/ChirpSimulation.ipynb

 The two peaks below are constant noises and chirp signal is under noise level of white noise: